Post-Completion OPT

 For detailed step-by-step instructions, please see https://www.uscis.gov/file-online/how-to-create-a-uscis-online-account.

-Step 4: Complete the Form I-765 online
+Step 3: Complete the Form I-765 online

 Please note that you must complete the online application very carefully.
-The system allows you to submit an incomplete application without all required evidence, which can lead to delays and additional difficulties.
+The system allows you to submit an incomplete application without all the required evidence, which can lead to delays and additional difficulties.
 If you start working on your online I-765 in advance, USCIS will keep your draft for up to 30 days, allowing you to return to finish it later.
 Do NOT submit the payment and application until you have received the OPT recommendation I-20 from OISS and uploaded it under the Evidence section!

-The guidance below is not intended to be legal advice, but general suggestions for how you might proceed when completing the online I-765 application.
+The guidance below is not intended to be legal advice but general suggestions for how you might proceed when completing the online I-765 application.
 Before completing the I-765, please also read through the official USCIS "Instructions for Form I-765" available under "Forms and Document Downloads" at https://www.uscis.gov/i-765.

 If you would like to provide any additional information about your immigration history beyond what is collected as part of the standard questions, please use the Additional Information section of the Form I-765.
 After submitting your application, you will also have the option of uploading additional documents as unsolicited evidence (see the end of this step).